 - Installing the adapter package but forgetting

-export const prerender = falseinto a layout file (not a page) — has no effect, leads to false sense of fix. - Assuming
+export const prerender = falseinto a layout or component (not a page/endpoint) — it has no effect, giving a false sense of a fix. - Assuming

-output: 'static'+Astro.cookiesworks because dev shows it working — dev is always SSR; production static drops the API.
-See static site blank page for the symptom. - Deploying to Vercel with the Cloudflare adapter “because they both serve at the edge” — the output layouts are completely different.
+output: 'static'+Astro.cookiesworks because dev shows it working — dev always runs on-demand.
+See static site blank page for the symptom.

 FAQ